Shop

 “What’s the point of making tripel number 837,” Dusselier responded.
 But his friend told him that eighty-five to ninety-five percent of the people that set foot inside his church would ask first for a tripel or a dubbel.
 Because that’s Belgium.

-“So now when somebody comes here and asks for a dubbel, I tell them the ‘dubbel’ doesn’t feel well in the church,” said Dusselier.
+“So now when somebody comes here and asks for a dubbel, I tell them the ‘dubbel’ doesn’t feel well in the church,” says Dusselier.
 “But I have a tripel!”

 One made Dusselier’s way, a bit higher on the bitterness side (40 IBU).
 You know, just to be a little naughty.